GregoryAlbarian/DowJonesDividendAnalysis/README.md

 Dividend is the amount that a stocks pays the investor for holding it.
 The dividend can change over time.
 The volume is the amount of times the stock is bought or sold on a given day.

 In this program, I am surprised to see that stocks with higher dividends are traded more often.
 This is because higher dividend stocks can be looked at as a safer investment.
 This is because some retired individuals can use the dividends they normally get for their expenses.

+The stock volumes I found on Kaggle and I got the dividend by web scraping.

 __This program needs an internet connection to run because there is web scraping involved.__

 ### Sources: